How to Report Phishing and Email scams

 If you receive any communication which you are unsure about its authenticity, please forward such communication to email@example.com or call the Fraud helpdesk on 01-2799500.

 How to protect yourself from fraud

-At Skye Bank, we take great care to protect the privacy and confidentiality of your personal information from misuse, loss, unauthorized access and disclosure.
+At Polaris Bank, we take great care to protect the privacy and confidentiality of your personal information from misuse, loss, unauthorized access and disclosure.